The Economic Benefits

-Regional New South Wales is Australia’s most diverse largest economy and, home to 40% of the state’s population, which contributes 8.3% to Australia’s gross domestic product (GDP).
+Regional New South Wales is Australia's most diverse and largest economy and home to 40% of the state's population, which contributes 8.3% to Australia'a gross domestic product (GDP).

 The freight, logistics and distribution sector contributed $6.4 billion to the New South Wales state economy in 2018 and is expected to grow in the years ahead.

 Home to the nation's largest city, Sydney, the state is a hub for innovation, population diversity and a popular business destination.

 Inland Rail taps into and boosts the economic potential of New South Wales.
 It will enhance existing freight infrastructure, making it easier for businesses, farms, mines, cities and ports to connect to domestic and international markets.

 There will be 200,000 fewer heavy vehicle movements on New South Wales roads each year in 2050 – diverted from the Newell, Hume and Pacific Highways.
 Each train on Inland Rail will replace 110 trucks.

 Recognising telecommunications are an economic and social enabler, the Australian Government is exploring options to enhance regional telecommunications services for communities along the alignment while delivering the system requirements and coverage for Inland Rail trains.

-- There are 42 Local Government Areas (LGAs) that lie approximately 50km east and 100km west of the Inland Rail alignment in New South Wales.
+- There are 42 Local Government Areas (LGAs) that lie in proximity to the Inland Rail alignment in New South Wales.